Joint Replacement FAQs

 Can total joint replacement/arthroplasty be done as an outpatient surgery?
 Will I need to go to the hospital?

-Most partial knee replacements and many hip and knee replacements can be performed as outpatient surgery, without even having a hospital stay, for our healthy patients.
-At POA, our surgeons offer same day outpatient surgery at our state-of-the-art Joint Replacement Center at Deer Pointe.
+Most partial and total knee replacements as well as hip replacements can be performed as outpatient surgery, without even having a hospital stay, for our healthy patients.
+At POA, our surgeons offer same day outpatient surgery at our state-of-the-art Joint Replacement Center at POA Surgery Center.

 What is recovery after joint replacement like?

-Recovery times, as well as the length of your hospital stay, vary depending on the type of joint replacement surgery and other personal health factors.
+Recovery times vary depending on the type of joint replacement surgery and other personal health factors.
 The key to optimal recovery is exercising your new joint.
 Your surgeon will have you using your new joint within a day of surgery, and you will be given a personal rehabilitation plan as part of your recovery process.
 This will help to improve your mobility and ensure you regain the fullest possible range of motion with your new joint.

 You might feel some pain or discomfort at first as you begin healing, but that usually subsides within a few weeks.
 After surgery, you will be able to walk and do other low-impact physical activities.
 You will work your way toward more strenuous activities after a couple months with the help of a personalized exercise plan.